Last updated October 24, 2014

 The preferred way to remove Ebola virus from your hands is with soap and running water.
 Soap and running water should always be used when hands are visibly dirty/soiled.
 If hands are not visibly dirty/soiled, you may alternatively use alcohol-based hand rub (at least 60% alcohol).

 Some organizations advocate the use of 0.05% chlorine solution in place of, or in addition to, running water as an added precaution.
-This is acceptable, but note:
+This is acceptable, if water is not available, but note:

 You should wash your hands with soap in the usual way:

-If you are using alcohol-based hand rub, you should apply a palmful of alcohol-based hand rub and use a similar technique as above to cover all parts of your hands, and then air dry.
+If you are using alcohol-based hand rub, you should apply a palmful of alcohol-based hand rub and use a similar technique as above to cover all parts of your hands, rubbing for 20-30 seconds, and then air dry.

 There is a theoretical risk that after using water to wash Ebola virus from your hands, the virus may persist in that water for some time.
 While there is no definitive or quantitative evidence of this risk, as a precaution, if you are washing your hands after contact with a confirmed or suspected person infected with the Ebola virus, you should dispose of this waste water in a way that does not expose yourself or others to potential infection, for example if your handwashing facility does not have effective water drainage, consider adding extra chlorine to the waste water, or disposing of it in a pit.

 If you have washed your hands properly with soap, you should either air dry your hands, or dry them with a clean towel or paper as usual.
 Do not dry your hands on your clothes or on a dirty towel, as this risks re-contamination with a wide range of germs.